ma08/ma08.github.com/_posts/2015-03-14-XKCD-Lock-using-i3lock-and-xautolock.md

 layout: post
 ---
-One thing I have just observed is, whenever there are a bunch of assignments (or differerent academic chores) to tend to, a sensor in my brain goes off saying,
+One thing I have just observed is, whenever there are a bunch of assignments (or various academic chores) to tend to, a sensor in my brain goes off saying,
-> Man, I really should write an obscure blog post which has no useful use to anyone whatsoever!
+> Man, I really should write an obscure blog post which has no use to anyone whatsoever!

 So whenever you see a new post pop up here, you would know that I really should be doing something else.
-Yet here I am involved in a fuzzy self fulfililng prophesy.
+Yet here I am involved in a fuzzy self fulfilling prophesy.

 Coming to the point(or the lack of one), this one's going to be about creating a customized lock screen - like [the one in Ubuntu](http://i1-news.softpedia-static.com/images/news2/Ubuntu-12-04-LTS-Has-a-New-Lock-Screen-2.jpg)